diffblue/gitlab/doc/architecture/blueprints/cells/index.md

 Based on discussions with other groups the net impact of introducing Cells and a new entity called organizations is mostly neutral.
 It may slow down development in some areas.
 We did not discover major blockers for other teams.

 1. We need to resolve naming conflicts (proposal is TBD)
 1. Cells requires introducing Organizations.
 Organizations are a new entity **above** top-level groups.
-Because this is a new entity, it may impact the ability to consolidate settings for Group Workspace and influence their decision on [how to approach introducing a workspace](https://gitlab.com/gitlab-org/gitlab/-/issues/376285#approach-2-workspace-is-built-on-top-of-top-level-groups)
+Because this is a new entity, it may impact the ability to consolidate settings for Group::Organization and influence their decision on [how to approach introducing a an organization](https://gitlab.com/gitlab-org/gitlab/-/issues/376285#approach-2-workspace-is-built-on-top-of-top-level-groups)
 1. Organizations may make it slightly easier for Fulfillment to realize their billing plans.

-### Impact on Group Manage Workspace
+### Impact on Group::Organization

-We synced with the Workspace PM and Designer ([recording](https://youtu.be/b5Opn9cFWFk)) and discussed the similarities and differences between the Cells and Workspace proposal ([presentation](https://docs.google.com/presentation/d/1FsUi22Up15b_tu6p2m-yLML3hCZ3rgrZrmzJAxUsNmU/edit?usp=sharing)).
+We synced with the Organization PM and Designer ([recording](https://youtu.be/b5Opn9cFWFk)) and discussed the similarities and differences between the Cells and Organization proposal ([presentation](https://docs.google.com/presentation/d/1FsUi22Up15b_tu6p2m-yLML3hCZ3rgrZrmzJAxUsNmU/edit?usp=sharing)).

-#### Goals of Group Manage Workspace
+#### Goals of Group::Organization

-As defined in the [workspace documentation](../../../user/workspace/index.md):
+As defined in the [organization documentation](../../../user/organization/index.md):

 1. Create an entity to manage everything you do as a GitLab administrator, including:
    1. Defining and applying settings to all of your groups, subgroups, and projects.
    1. Aggregating data from all your groups, subgroups, and projects.
 1. Reach feature parity between SaaS and self-managed installations, with all Admin Area settings moving to groups (?).
 Hardware controls remain on the instance level.

-The [workspace roadmap outlines](https://gitlab.com/gitlab-org/gitlab/-/issues/368237#high-level-goals) the current goals in detail.
+The [organization roadmap outlines](https://gitlab.com/gitlab-org/gitlab/-/issues/368237#high-level-goals) the current goals in detail.

 #### Potential conflicts with Cells

-- Workspace and Organization are different terms for the same entity.
-Both define a new entity as the primary organizational object for groups and projects.
-This is mainly a semantic difference and **we need to decide on a name** following [user research to decide if workspace](https://gitlab.com/gitlab-org/ux-research/-/issues/2147).
-This is also driven by the fact that the Remote Development team is looking at better names and [are considering the term Workspace as well](https://gitlab.com/gitlab-com/Product/-/issues/4812).
+- Organization defines a new entity as the primary organizational object for groups and projects.
 - We will only introduce one entity
-- Group workspace highlighted the need to further validate the key assumption that users only care about what happens within their organization.
+- Group::Organization highlighted the need to further validate the key assumption that users only care about what happens within their organization.

 ### Impact on Fulfillment